faria-code/cfg-web-dev-project/README.md

 # cfg-web-dev-project
 🌟 As part of the Code First Girls web development kickstarter, I worked in a team to build a concept website for a Castle in Scotland.
 Here you'll find my code for the Home and About page with the screenshots.
 Our website was chosen as the winning project for the course.
-Screenshots in the link provided.
+Screenshots in the link provided above.

 During the 8-week course we were introduced to: